-In this paper, a brief summary on the result from the Kobe earthquake is given.
-Then the backscattering characteristics for the damaged areas due to the 1999 Kocaeli, Turkey earthquake were investigated using ERS/SAR data and field survey results.
+In this paper, the backscattering characteristics for the damaged areas due to the 1999 Kocaeli, Turkey earthquake were investigated using ERS/SAR data and field survey results.
+Then we attempted an extraction of building damage distribution by a level slice technique using pre- and post-event SAR images.